NCAR/citools/README.md

 is scans `docker build --help` output to build an argument map.
 Unfortunately, this ~~hokey~~ sophisticated approach cannot guarantee that future docker updates will not cause parsing failures.
-If this is a concern, consider using `docker-cibuild` and `build-image-info` instead.
+If this is a concern, consider using `docker-cibuild` instead.

 ### docker-cibuild

-The `docker-cibuild` script is a simple front-end to `docker build`.
-It passes all command-line arguments straight through, but also adds the following:
+The `docker-cibuild` script is a front-end to `docker build` that collects and prints out metadata about the build image.
+It passes all command-line arguments straight through to docker-build, except for `--metadata=`*file*, which specifies the name of the metadata file.
+In addition, it adds the following labels to the image:

 `--label git.remote.origin=`*github_repo_url*

-`--label git.commit.sha1`=*git_commit_hash*
+`--label git.revision.sha1`=*git_commit_hash*

-`--label git.release.tag=`*git_release_tag* (if known)
+`--label version=`*git_release_tag* (if known)

+Note that this script requires that the `-q` / `--quiet` option **not** be passed as an argument.

-### get-github-release-id
+### docker-tag-push

-Retrieve the ID of the GitHub release object for a given repo and tag.
+Easily apply multiple tags to a docker image and push the image to a remote registry.

 ### get-git-version

 The `get-git-version` script attempts to determine the best semantic version string to use when building artifacts based on a git repository.

-### list-github-release-assets

-This script lists the names of all "assets" of a given github "release".
-If the `GH_TOKEN` environment variable is set to a personal API Token that has write repository access, a draft release can be queried; otherwise, only published releases can be queried.

-### normalize-gihub-release
+### github-get

-Validate the indicated GitHub "release" object and make sure it conforms to conventions used by the CICADA pipeline.

-CICADA-friendly release objects have the following attributes:
-  * The release name is a semantic version tag with no pre-release or metadata components; (e.g.: "1.0.1", but not "1.0.1-test", or "1.0.1+meta").
-  * The associated tag is a valid semantic version string.
-  * The release name matches the numeric portion of the tag.
-  * The release is associated with a specific commit SHA (not a branch).
-  * The "prerelease" flag is false if and only if the tag has no pre-release component.
+Submit a GET request to GitHub using its API.

-### trigger-deployment
+### github-patch

-This script is meant to be run in a CircleCI job that is triggered when an image metadata file is uploaded to a branch in the "sweg-deployments" github repo.
+Submit a PATCH request to GitHub using its API.

-### upload-github-release-asset
+### github-upload-release-asset

 This script uploads a file to github as a "release asset" of a given repository.
 It requires that the `GH_TOKEN` environment variable be set to a Personal API Token that has full repository access.

+### parse-semver

+This script parses a given supposed semantic version string and writes one or more of the components to standard output.

+### sw-manifest

+Print a list of installed software on a linux host.

 ### versions